Decision of the Court of Appeal in Kraków, 3rd Labor and Social Insurance Division, dated 7th February 2024

 The Regional Court in Warsaw, 3rd Civil Division, composed of:

-having examined on January 24, 2017, in Warsaw, at a closed session, in class action proceedings in the case brought by E. D. (group representative) against (…) Bank (…) S.A. with its registered office in W. for payment, hereby decides:
+having recognized on 9th March 2017, in Warsaw, the case brought by E. D. against (…) Bank (…) S.A. in W. for payment, hereby decides to:

-Decision of the Regional Court in Warsaw, 3rd Civil Division, dated February 26, 2019
+Decision of the Regional Court in Warsaw, 3rd Civil Division, dated 24th January 2017

 III C 1122/15